JoshuaWise/jellypromise/README.md

 #### .finally(*handler*) -> *promise*

 Pass a `handler` that will be called regardless of this promise's fate.
 The `handler` is invoked with no arguments, and cannot change the promise chain's fulfillment value or rejection reason.
-If `handler` returns a promise, the promise returned by `.finally` will not be fulfilled/rejected until that promise is resolved.
+If `handler` returns a promise, the promise returned by `.finally` will not be settled until that promise is settled.

 This method is primarily used for cleanup after asynchronous operations.